ikefix/SoftwareDev-packages/Project_proposal.md

  - Princewill

 ## Project description
-We want to Learn and use Folio for Visualization
+We want to Learn and use Folio for Visualizations
 ## Goals (individual and Collective)

 ### Joshua